tighten/liftoff/README.md

 Paddles is a simple tool for setting up an ideal Laravel development environment on any machine.

+It can be run multiple times on the same machine safely.

 ## Getting Started

 ### Prerequisites